GenomicsAotearoa/metagenomics_summer_school/materials/day4/ex16d_data_presentation_KEGG_pathways.md

 The key package used here is [pathview](https://academic.oup.com/bioinformatics/article/29/14/1830/232698), available from `Bioconductor` (for installation on your local version of `RStudio`, see the previous [ex16a_data_presentation_Intro.md](https://github.com/GenomicsAotearoa/metagenomics_summer_school/blob/master/materials/day4/ex16a_data_presentation_Intro.md) section). `pathview` is mainly used in transcriptomic analyses but can be adapted for any downstream analyses that utilise the KEGG database.
 For this exercise, we are interested in visualising the prevalence of genes that we have annotated in a pathway of interest.

+To get started, if you're not already, log back in to NeSI's [Jupyter hub](https://jupyter.nesi.org.nz/hub/login) and open a `Notebook` running the `R 4.0.1` module as the kernel (or, outside the context of this workshop, open `RStudio` with the required packages installed (see the [data presentation intro](https://github.com/GenomicsAotearoa/metagenomics_summer_school/edit/master/materials/day4/ex16a_data_presentation_Intro.md) docs for more information)).

 #### Set the working directory and load packages and files into *R*

 Set the working directory and load the required packages